-The project area covers approximately 1.9 acres on the University of Texas Rio Grande Valley, Brownsville campus.
-As part of the intensive pedestrian survey of the APE, RKEI utilized a combination of surface reconnaissance, shovel testing to search for shallowly buried archaeological deposits, and limited backhoe trenching to identify cultural deposits that were potentially buried below the reach of the typical shovel testing: 60 cm below surface (cmbs).
+The project area covers approximately 4.4-acres on the University of Texas Rio Grande Valley Campus in Brownsville, Texas.
+As part of the pedestrian survey of the APE, RKEI utilized surface reconnaissance and shovel testing to search for shallowly buried archaeological deposits.
+No backhoe trenches were recommended due to the amount of previous disturbance and the anticipated shallowness of the utilities installations (18-24 inches below surface).